đ¤ Stereotyping, Labeling, and Loaded Language

 reduce credibility, especially when readers recognize the oversimplification

-A label may be accurate but still be incomplete.
-When writing relies on labels instead of description, readers are left with a shortcut instead of understanding.
+A label or familiar phrase may seem accurate but still be incomplete.
+When writing relies on shortcuts instead of clear descriptions, readers are left with a quick impression instead of a real understanding.

 Decision points